raftario/licensor/README.md

 ## Credits

-Thanks to people on the [/r/rust](https://reddit.com/r/rust) who provided great feedback and hints, and showed way more enthusiasm than initially expected.
+Thanks to the people on the [/r/rust](https://reddit.com/r/rust) subreddit who provided great feedback and hints, and showed way more enthusiasm than initially expected.

 ## Licensing